- Toggle Section About

 Subject Matter Competency Requirement

-Candidates seeking to teach at the elementary level must pass the California Subject Exam for Teachers (CSET) to prove subject matter competency.
-Candidates seeking to teach at the secondary level must prove subject matter competency by completing an approved subject matter program or passing equivalent subject matter exams (CSET).
-These exams must be passed prior to applying for student teaching.
+Candidates must prove subject matter competency by completing an approved subject matter program or passing equivalent subject matter exams (CSET).
+These exams must be passed prior to applying for student teaching or intern support seminar.

 Candidates must complete and successfully present the Preliminary Education Specialist Credential (Mild/Moderate) electronic portfolio.